 Which of the following guidelines does Dracarys NOT need to take into account when implementing monitoring and surveillance tools?

-A. The Indian Information Technology Act of 2000.

-B. The Hong Kong guide to monitoring personal data privacy at work.
+- A. The Indian Information Technology Act of 2000. - B. The Hong Kong guide to monitoring personal data privacy at work. - C. The Hong Kong Code of Practice on Human Resource Management.